Darkridersia/CodingBlue/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Notes

 Auto Rendering in Web
 To enable the auto-rendering in the web, you will have to use the proxy server of "http://localhost:3000" instead of "http://127.0.0.1:8000"

 The setting for this can be found in the webpack.mix.js

+Rmb to use laravel comment format as it will sometimes cause error.
+But it seems it will only happen in the view file:
+{{--  --}}

+## Fixes
+If you are using WampServer and the icon is showing orange, it means the web server is not working.
+Steps for fixing this:

+Step 1:
+Open task manager and locate apache http server and mysqld.
+End-task for these 2.

+Step 2:
+Restart the WampServer

 ## Learning Laravel